embedthis/ejscript/src/samples/c/README.md

 Samples:
 ---
+    function   - Simple way to define a global funcion

     composite  - Composite native class.
 This is a native class where instance state is stored as a composite C structure.
 Offers the most optimized memory storage for classes.
 Ideal for if you have very large numbers of object instances or types with lots of properties.
 See also the native sample.